Skip to Content

 Do Golden Retrievers Get Lonely?

-Let’s explore the consequences of regularly leaving your Golden Retriever alone for too long by looking at two critical questions below.
+Let’s examine the effects of leaving your Golden Retriever alone too often by discussing two key points.

 Check out this interesting recent study by Lincoln University in the United Kingdom.
 It turns out that separation anxiety in dogs should be seen as a symptom of underlying frustrations, not as a diagnosis.